saezlab/Covid19/CarnivalEnrichment.md

   - A549 alveolar cancer cell line: mock treated vs infected with SARS-CoV-2.

+  - A549 cell line does not express ACE2, the receptor used by SARS-CoV-2 to penetrate into human cells.
+Therefore A549 were also transduced with ACE2 and then mock treated or infected with SARS-CoV-2

+  - Calu-3 human lung epithelial cancer cell line: mock treated vs infected with SARS-CoV-2.

 ## Reading input data for Enrichment Analysis

 To perform the enrichment analysis, we need to read the following input